Flower Dyed Playsilks

 5. Set your bundle in a steamer basket and cover.
 Once boiling, turn your heat to very low and steam for 90 minutes.

-May you find beauty and botanical wonder this August.
+May you find beauty and botanical wonder all year round.

 Sarah & Madlyn